httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 This document uses algorithms to specify parsing and serialization behaviors and the Augmented Backus-Naur Form (ABNF) notation of {{!RFC5234}} to illustrate expected syntax in HTTP header fields.
 In doing so, it uses the VCHAR, SP, DIGIT, ALPHA, and DQUOTE rules from {{!RFC5234}}.
-It also includes the tchar and OWS rules from {{!RFC7230}}.
+It also includes the tchar and OWS rules from {{HTTP}}.

 When parsing from HTTP fields, implementations MUST have behavior that is indistinguishable from following the algorithms.
 If there is disagreement between the parsing algorithms and ABNF, the specified algorithms take precedence.